cctv1005s/code-reviewer.ai/privacy-policy/README.md

-# Privacy Policy for codereview.gpt
+# Privacy Policy for CodeReviewer.ai

 No data or personal information is collected by this Chrome extensions(CodeReviewer.ai).